What it's like wearing Nike's $350 self-lacing Adapt BB sneakers

 The interface on the Nike app is pretty simple: an L and an R on the screen, for your left and right foot.
 The app's also where you'll see the battery life left in your shoes -- yes, that does sound like a ridiculous statement -- and control the color of the sneakers' lights.

-On the app, you can swipe up and down to adjust your levels of tightness, and save settings based on certain situations, like if you were planning on running, or on sitting at a desk.
-Nike said it'll be regularly releasing updates to the app for more features.
+On the app, you swipe up and down to adjust the tightness, and you can save settings for different situations, such as running outside or sitting at a desk.
+Nike said it'll regularly release updates to the app with more features.

-"Going forward in the future, the app will be that bridge to the powered athlete," Jordan Rice, Nike's director of Smart Systems engineering, said, envisioning multiple wearables offering an athlete tips on how to run or play basketball more effectively.
+"Going forward in the future, the app will be that bridge to the powered athlete," said Jordan Rice, Nike's director of Smart Systems engineering, envisioning wearables offering an athlete tips on how to run or play basketball more effectively.

 Fit check